kendayao/README-Generator/README.md

 ## User Story

-AS A traveler, I WANT to see the weather outlook for multiple cities SO THAT i can plan a trip accordingly.
+AS A developer, I WANT a README generator, SO THAT I can easily put together a good README for a new project

 ## Installation

-There are no installation steps.
-Just begin by loading the browser and typing in a city or click on a saved city.
+You will need to do a npm install in order to install inquirer and axios.

 ## Usage

-To start, type in a city name in the text input area.
-Click on search to display the current weather conditions for that city.
-Below the current weather display will show the 5 day weather forecast.
+In Git Bash or Terminal, type in node index.js.
+Answer the questions to generate a README in a README.md file.

 ## License